GREENHOE PRODUCT WARRANTY

 - Holding the bell section vertically with the bell pointing up, push the valve lever half way down.

-- Drop 8 to 10 drops of ultra-light valve oil into the hand slide receiver, then activate the lever several times.
+- Drop 8 to 10 drops of Rotor Oil into the hand slide receiver, then activate the lever several times.
 This distributes the oil evenly over the rotor contact surfaces.

-- Apply 1 to 2 drops of light bearing oil on the valve spindle at the gap between the valve casing and rotor stop arm.
+- Apply 1 to 2 drops of Bearing Oil on the valve spindle at the gap between the valve casing and rotor stop arm.
 Then remove the valve cap and apply 1 or 2 drops (maximum) to the back bearing.
 This is the small circle that moves when you press the valve.

 This procedure should be performed once a week when playing the instrument regularly.
 If you know that the instrument will be unused for an extended period, oiling the valve prior to storage will help to ensure its functionality.